 Partnership for Safe Medicines’ Statement on Congressional Action to Permanently Schedule Fentanyl-Related Analogues and Substances

 The United States continues to see a rise in overdose deaths across the country due to fentanyl-related substances.
-Between June 2019-June 2020, the CDC reported roughly 81,000 American deaths from drug overdoses – a 21% increase over the same period the year before, while the Drug Enforcement Administration (DEA), in its 2020 National Drug Threat Assessment, found that “illicit fentanyl — produced in foreign clandestine laboratories and trafficked into the United States in powder and pill form — is primarily responsible for fueling the ongoing opioid crisis.”
+Preliminary data from the CDC shows overdose deaths in the U.S. surging to 93,331 in 2020, the most recorded in any year – a 30% rise in overdose deaths from 2019, primarily driven by the prevalence of opioids, fentanyl, and fentanyl-related substances.
+The Drug Enforcement Administration (DEA), in its 2020 National Drug Threat Assessment, found that “illicit fentanyl — produced in foreign clandestine laboratories and trafficked into the United States in powder and pill form — is primarily responsible for fueling the ongoing opioid crisis.”
 According to the DEA, “fentanyl-laced counterfeit pills continue to be trafficked across the country and remain significant contributors to the rates of overdose deaths observed across the country”.

 Additionally, the Director of National Intelligence called the threat of foreign illicit drugs, particularly illicitly-manufactured fentanyl that is smuggled in by organized crime networks and responsible for killing thousands annually, a critical threat to Americans in its 2021 Annual Threat Assessment report.
 The prevalence of fentanyl-related substances within our communities is a worsening health crisis, and the COVID-19 pandemic continues to make matters worse.

 Permanently scheduling fentanyl and fentanyl-related analogues and substances offers a way in which the U.S. can respond to this troubling trend and gives law enforcement the ability to pursue illicit bad actors who are contributing to the opioid epidemic.
 In January 2020, Congress unanimously approved the reauthorization of DEA’s February 2018 temporary scheduling of synthetic fentanyl analogues as Schedule I controlled substances.
-However, the temporary scheduling is once again set to expire on May 6, 2021.
+In May 2020, right before the temporary order’s expiration, Congress again extended the deadline.
+However, that temporary scheduling is once again set to expire on October 22, 2021.

-“PSM understands more work needs to be done to effectively address this ongoing epidemic and applauds Congress’ efforts to work with public health experts, criminal justice experts, law enforcement, the scientific community and the Biden Administration on a balanced, science-based and equitable solution, yet there are only a few short days until the temporary scheduling is set to expire.
-At the very least, Congress must act now to pass legislation extending the temporary emergency scheduling of fentanyl analogues until a balanced, evidence-based approach that ensures science and research drive progress forward, while addressing the inequities and disparities often found within minimum sentencing requirements can be finalized,” said Safdar.
+“PSM understands more work needs to be done to effectively address this ongoing epidemic and applauds Congress’ efforts to work with public health experts, criminal justice experts, law enforcement, the scientific community and the Biden Administration on a balanced, science-based and equitable solution, yet there is only a short time before the temporary scheduling is once again set to expire.
+Congress must act to pass legislation addressing the continual looming expiration of the temporary emergency scheduling order for fentanyl analogues through a balanced, evidence-based approach that ensures science and research drive progress forward, while addressing the inequities and disparities often found within minimum sentencing requirements can be finalized,” said Safdar.

 Almost everyone across the United States has experienced the impacts of the opioid epidemic, including the impact of counterfeit fentanyl-laced medicines.
 In recent years, fentanyl has been combined with a wide variety of fake prescription medicines, such as opioids and Xanax, and has led to numerous overdoses and deaths nationwide.
 Our priority must be to strengthen our communities against the opioid epidemic by keeping fentanyl out of our communities.
 Current legislative proposals do just that and PSM strongly urges Congress to pass these measures during the 117th Congress so we can protect our communities against the growing opioid crisis in America.